shariq1989/cookbook/content/recipe/serrano_crema.md

 #### What equipment do I need to make this recipe?

 * A [food processor](https://amzn.to/3vE4gs7) or [blender](https://amzn.to/2RqFDQM)

+#### What other ingredients could I add to this crema?

+To add some variety to your rotation, you could add other ingredients like cilantro or avocado to your the serrano crema.

 Find the original recipe at [Serious Eats](https://www.seriouseats.com/recipes/2017/07/peruvian-style-grilled-chicken-sandwiches-recipe.html)